openaps/docs/docs/docs/walkthrough/phase-1/nightscout-setup.md

 running you can integrate Nightscout to your OpenAPS using the guide below.

-**NOTE**: If you plan to use Nightscout to vizualize a production OpenAPS instance, we recommend using the $7/mo Heroku plans, as OpenAPS' can reach the usage limits of the free Azure plan and cause it to shut down for hours or days.
+**NOTE**: If you plan to use Nightscout to vizualize a production OpenAPS instance, we recommend using Heroku, as OpenAPS' can reach the usage limits of the free Azure plan and cause it to shut down for hours or days.
+If you end up needing a paid tier, the $7/mo Heroku plan is also much cheaper than the first paid tier of Azure.

 ## Nightscout Integration